 About the Data: AdoTube’s index is the result of analysis on 6.5 billion impressions served across the AdoTube Network.
 LiveClicker’s analysis is based on a sample of 7,500 videos across 25 leading e-commerce sites.
 Break Media’s study findings are derived from an online survey completed by 320 persons working for advertising agencies and the companies that hire them (i.e. marketers) in the United States and Canada.
 Respondents were solicited from the Advertiser Perceptions Inc. proprietary database of media decision makers and offered a cash incentive for survey completion.

-Topics: Analytics & Automated, Brand Metrics, Food & Restaurants, Government & Politics, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Paid Search, Radio, Retail & E-Commerce, Television
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Food & Restaurants, Government & Politics, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Paid Search, Radio, Retail & E-Commerce, Television

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.